 Users can configure Waypoint server to launch on-demand runners with specific configurations.
 These configurations are set through on-demand runner profiles.
 See runner profiles for more information.

-By default, the server will launch on-demand runners using the same OCI image it was configured with.
-The on-demand configuration will also accept a specific OCI image url to use instead.
+By default, the server will launch on-demand runners using the same OCI image the server was configured with.
+For HCP Waypoint, there is no default.
+The on-demand configuration also accepts a specific OCI image URL to use instead.
 This allows operators the ability to prepackage any Waypoint plugins into the image and use them in their configuration.

-The official on-demand runner container image is built very similar to Waypoint
+The official on-demand runner container image is built very similarly to the Waypoint

 server, with some additional packages such as